 ICT Solutions: IdM (Identity Management), Email, Projects

-Accounts/Network: Faculty and Staff Network Account Request Form
+Accounts/Network: Faculty and Staff Network and Email Account Request Form

-Faculty and staff must complete the online form to obtain a Novell (network access) and GroupWise (email access) account.
+Faculty and staff must complete the online form to obtain a Network and Email Access.

 Once the following form is completed, the username and password will be emailed to the personal email account provided with in 2 business days.

 Please be aware that all use of Information Technology at WLU is governed by the WLU Policy Document, Principles in the Use of Information Technology 9.1; section 2 of this document is reproduced on the bottom of this form.

 A.The hardware and licensed software available at WLU are intended for use by the WLU community.
 Use of these resources by anyone outside WLU requires approval from the Office of the Director of Information Technology Services.
 Users shall not disclose confidential passwords, access codes, account numbers or other authorization assigned to them.

 B. Users of information technology are expected to use the systems in a manner that preserves the privacy of others.
 Users shall not attempt to gain access to the files or directories of another user without clear authorization from the other user.
 Users shall not attempt to intercept any network communications, such as electronic mail or user-to-user dialogue.
 Users must not attempt unauthorized access or otherwise interfere with computing and communication installations external to Wilfrid Laurier University using Wilfrid Laurier University computing or communication facilities.